jkibe/recipes/content/recipes/cheats-jerk-chicken/index.md

 Preheat the grill on an oven to its highest setting.

-Wipe any excess marinade of the chicken and arrange it onto an oven-safe grill tray.
+Wipe any excess marinade off the chicken and arrange it onto an oven-safe grill tray.
 Grill the chicken until lightly charred, flipping halfway through.
 This should take around 15 minutes total.

 Finish the chicken with a squeeze of lime.